b-m-f/WirtBot/Website/content/announcements/update-5.md

 Well, there are of course some internal things that changed to accomodate all the new features.
 Here are the most important ones:

-- Store refactoring for clean reactivity system throught the Frontend
+- Store refactoring for clean reactivity system throughout the Frontend
 - Completely responsive Frontend using only media-queries, no more JS based detection
 - Core is completely refactored and has Unit-Tests.
 Caught a few possible panics and should now run safely.
 Thanks Rust.